 I am ASCPT: Angelia Wang, MS, Northwestern University, Evanston, IL

 What does being recognized as a Presidential Trainee mean to you?

-When you aren't working, how do you spend your free time?
+When you aren't working how do you spend your free time?

-Joseph has been a member of ASCPT since 2021.
+Angelia has been a member of ASCPT since 2021.